 Welcome to my web page.
-I am the Patricia and Rodes Hart Professor of Public Policy, Education and Economics at Vanderbilt University and Co-Director of the International Education Policy and Management Program in the Department of Leadership Policy and Organizations.
+I am the Patricia and Rodes Hart Professor of Public Policy, Education and Economics at Vanderbilt University and the Chair of the Department of Leadership, Policy and Organizations in the Peabody College of Education and Human Development.

 I came to Vanderbilt University and Nashville in August 2015 as a Professor of Public Policy and Education in the Department of Leadership, Policy, and Organizations at the Peabody College, and I also hold a secondary appointment as a Professor of Economics in the College of Arts and Sciences (http://as.vanderbilt.edu/econ/bio/carolyn-heinrich).
 My research focuses on education, workforce development, social welfare policy and poverty reduction, program evaluation, and public management and performance management issues.
 I conduct research in both U.S. and international contexts, and I often work closely with federal, state and local governments, as well as nongovernmental organizations (such as the World Bank, UNICEF and others), to improve policy and program design and effectiveness.
 For example, I am currently working on a study of the implementation and impacts of digital educational tools in K-12 public schools, with the aim to understand how educational technologies can be better integrated and deployed to increase student achievement and reduce achievement gaps (see the study website here: https://my.vanderbilt.edu/digitaled).